minthemiddle/translation-tool-poc/tutorial.md

 ```

 ### API Integration
-The application integrates with a translation API to perform real-time translations.
+The application integrates with a LLM API to perform real-time translations.
 The API key and model are stored locally for user convenience.

 #### Prompt Explanation
 The prompt is a critical component of the translation process.
 It guides the translation API on how to handle the input text.